-- Name of the church. - Name of the donor (a Social Security number is not required). - Date of the contribution. - Amount of any cash contribution. - For contributions of property (not including cash) valued by the donor at \$250 or more, the receipt must describe the property.
-No value should be stated. - The receipt must contain one of the following:
+- Name of the church.

+- Name of the donor (a Social Security number is not required).

+- Date of the contribution.

+- Amount of any cash contribution.

+- For contributions of property (not including cash) valued by the donor at \$250 or more, the receipt must describe the property.
+No value should be stated.

-- (1) a statement that no goods or services were provided by the church in return for the contribution; (2) a statement that goods or services that a church provided in return for the contribution consisted entirely of intangible religious benefits; or (3) a description and good faith estimate of the value of goods or services other than intangible religious benefits that the church provided in return for the contribution. - The church may either provide separate acknowledgments for each single contribution of \$250 or more or one acknowledgment to substantiate several single contributions of \$250 or more.
+- The receipt must contain one of the following: (1) a statement that no goods or services were provided by the church in return for the contribution; (2) a statement that goods or services that a church provided in return for the contribution consisted entirely of intangible religious benefits; or (3) a description and good faith estimate of the value of goods or services other than intangible religious benefits that the church provided in return for the contribution. - The church may either provide separate acknowledgements for each single contribution of \$250 or more or one acknowledgement to substantiate several single contributions of \$250 or more.
 Separate contributions are not aggregated for purposes of measuring the \$250 threshold unless they are related to a single transaction. - The written acknowledgment must be received by the donor on or before the earlier of the following two dates: (1) the date the donor files a tax return claiming a deduction for the contribution, or (2) the due date (including extensions) for filing the return.
+To assist donors with complying with this requirement, it is recommended that the acknowledgements be dated by the church when they are issued.

 Gifts of property.
 Several additional rules apply to the substantiation of contributions of noncash property valued by the donor at \$500 or more.
-Donors who claim a deduction over \$500, but not over \$5,000, for a noncash charitable contribution must retain certain records and complete the front side (Section A, Part I, and Part II if applicable) of IRS Form 8283 and enclose the completed form with the Form 1040 on which the charitable contribution is claimed.
+Donors who claim a deduction over \$500, but not over \$5,000, for a noncash charitable contribution must retain certain records and complete Section A of IRS Form 8283 and enclose the completed form with the Form 1040 on which the charitable contribution is claimed.

 Special rules apply to donations of cars, boats, and planes valued by the donor at more than \$500.
 The church must provide the donor with a written acknowledgment containing certain information.
-These requirements may be fulfilled by filing a Form 1098-C with the IRS containing required information about the donation and providing a Copy B to the donor.
+These requirements may be fulfilled by filing Form 1098-C with the IRS containing required information about the donation and providing Copy B to the donor.
 See the instructions to Form 1098-C for more information.
 Failure to file Form 1098-C can result in penalties assessed to the church and a loss of the donation deduction by the donor.